 I have often said, “estate planning isn’t just for the retirees, it’s for you too!”
-We often think we will deal with what to do with our stuff much later in life, but the truth is, there is no time like the present for estate planning.
+We often think we will deal with the planning of splitting up out assets much later in life, but the truth is, there is no time like the present for estate planning.
 Even if you aren’t retiring tomorrow, this crucial puzzle piece can mean the difference between worry and peace of mind for those that depend on you.

 Let’s look at what an estate plan is.
 It’s actually pretty simple.
 An estate plan is a set of documents that tell others what your wishes are when you can’t physically tell them.
 There are four main components:

 This area of estate planning is twofold.
 One is your healthcare decisions.
-You will list your healthcare power of attorney.
+You will list your healthcare power of attorney (POA).
 The other important facet contained in this document is your finances.
 Should you become incapacitated, you will need someone to pay the bills.
-You will want to name a financial POA too.
+You will want to name a financial POA as well.

 This gives them the medical directives to know how to provide care for you.
 It will instruct your POA on whether you want to be resuscitated or not should you be caught up in a near-death experience or if you are in your final days.